Nepiki/Guides/Densetsu-no-Stafy-2-(Game-Boy-Advance).md

 *Complete the bomb blasting minigame on hard difficulty.*

 Pretty straightforward.
-Just mash A to explode the bombs, but not too much, as there is a limit to the maximum number of projectiles you can have on the screen.
+Just mash A to explode the bombs, but not too much, as there is a maximum number of projectiles you can have on the screen at one time.
 Hard difficulty has some bombs that move differently, but this should still be an easy affair.

 ![img](https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/168681.png)Colorful Block Buster (5)